GjQAQ/dnois/docs/content/guide/unit.rst

 With global default units, all quantities with same dimension are assumed to have the same unit.
 For example, all lengths are assumed to be in meter, or millimeter, etc.
-One counterexample is wavelengths in :mod:`dnois.mt`, because dispersion equations are calculated in unified unit.
-As a result, units of wavelengths c
+One counterexample is wavelengths in :mod:`dnois.mt`, because dispersion equations are calculated in micro meters.

 Lastly, units of same dimension can be converted to each other via :func:`dnois.convert`.
 If two units with different dimensions are given, an :exc:`ValueError` will be raised.